Alan Alexeyev: Tell us a little bit about your current (or latest) position and what you do, as well as how you found a job.

 AA: What inspired you to start a career in the oil and gas industry?
-How did you decide on becoming a petroleum engineer?
+How did you decide to become a petroleum engineer?

-AA: How did you find yourself transitioning from academia environment to the industry/corporate [world]?
+AA: How did you find yourself transitioning from an academic environment to the industry/corporate?
 What would you tell people who are about to make such a transition?

 AA: Has the industry taken initiatives to smoothly transition young professionals into the oil sector?
 What, if anything, could be done better?

 AK: To start your career, I think the industry has evolved over the years and has put in place a structural program to facilitate a smooth transition of young professionals.
 These programs have instilled confidence in young engineers and exposed them to new technologies.
 Mentor selections for young engineers are a critical step in this transition, and the industry does a great job in ensuring that the right knowledge systems and technical competencies are adopted and transferred.
 Along with technical competencies, the industry has great focus on health, safety and environment (HSE), which is a core area of the training and development phase.
 However, with many NOCs and IOCs adopting net-zero emission goals, there is still room for improvement, for the industry to communicate better to the young engineers, so that they are part of this transition.
 This will enable the oil and gas industry to attract the best talent across the globe.

 AA: The oil and gas industry has tons of conferences and events.
 Have you attended any of them?
 If so, how useful do you find them and what’s your takeaway from them?